CedarCopilot/cedar-OS/.github/CONTRIBUTING.md

 As devs, once we have something working we can always look into the internals to trace through to understand and customise it.
 However, if we can’t get it to work, we don’t have anything to ground ourselves on why it’s not working.

-Since we’re using a shadcn style approach where you can download components, we recommend you to have a simple use case or completed component (if not downloadable, at least as an example)
+Since we’re using a shadcn style approach where you can download components, we recommend you to always have a completed component with a working feature as part of the registry (if not downloadable, at least as an example in the docs)

 ---